ExpressionEngine/ExpressionEngine-User-Guide/source/modules/file/file_tag.rst

 	category="not 4|5|7"

-**Note:** When you use the category="3\|4" parameter (not excluding), you are implicitly telling ExpressionEngine to only deal with entries that have been assigned one or more categories.
+.. note:: When you use the category="3\|4" parameter (not excluding),
+	you are implicitly telling ExpressionEngine to only deal with entries that have been assigned one or more categories.
 If you have entries that haven't been categorized then they will be ignored and not included in the results.
-However, if you are using exclusion (category="not 3\|4"), then you will be shown all entries without those categories *including* those without any categories assigned.
+However, if you are using exclusion (``category="not 3|4"``), then you will be shown all entries without those categories *including* those without any categories assigned.
 	To change this behavior when excluding categories use the `uncategorized_entries=`_ parameter.

-**Note:** Using this parameter will automatically cause ExpressionEngine to *ignore* any category information specified via the URL.
+.. note:: Using this parameter will automatically cause ExpressionEngine
+	to *ignore* any category information specified via the URL.
 For instance, if you are on a "category page" (e.g. a "/C13/" segment in the URL) that will be completely ignored in favor of whatever you have specified via the parameter.

 category\_group=
 ~~~~~~~~~~~~~~~~